AN/SPS-43

 Typically, the -43 would detect the range and bearing of a target at long range, the target would then be picked up by a 3-D radar such as the AN/SPS-30 (or later the AN/SPS-48), which, assuming the target to be hostile would present the target information to a fire-control radar like the AN/SPG-55.
 The -55 was a very directional radar that would lock on to a target, which then would cause a missile to launch and "ride the beam" to the target.

 49 SPS-43 radars were produced and mostly installed on aircraft carriers and World War II-cruisers converted to guided missile cruisers.
 Also a few amphibious command ships received the radar.
 The last ship to be equipped with SPS-43 was USS Dwight D. Eisenhower (CVN-69).

 U.S. Navy shipboard radar systems were maintained by the Navy Electronics Technician (Radar), or ETR.

 The -43 radar system has been replaced by newer systems, such as the AN/SPS-49.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-43" designation represents the 43rd design of an Army-Navy electronic device for surface ship search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.